approvals/ApprovalTests.Net.Koans/README.md

 **Getting Started**
-Download the zip, expand it & import it into eclipse.
+Download the zip, expand it and open the solution file in Visual Studio.
-Run the unit test, see it fail, then  Fill in the blank ("____") Run it again to see it pass.
+Run the unit test, see it fail, then fill in the blank ("____") Run it again to see it pass.

 **Tips & Tricks**